-We continue in The Money System That Never Fails with the Optional Accounts that can be used in addition to the Essential Accounts.
+We continue in The Money System That Never Fails with how to maximize your savings, one of the most crucial elements of the overall system.

 If you missed the first chapters you can view them here:

 - Most Important Part of the Money System

 - Mental Accounting and Different Perceptions of Money

 - Essential Accounts

 I just covered three necessary savings accounts, and six optional ones.
 First off, you may be thinking that that is a lot of accounts!
 And it is compared to an average person.
 But the question to ask yourself, is do you want average results?
 If we look at wealthy people, we’ll typically see money spread out in many different places…and this is before we even look at investing or business accounts!

 Remember that most of those were optional.
 It is better to start on the easier side, and go with just those three essential accounts.
 Once you’re used to the system, and saving, then you can add more later.

 The main question to ask is, “What percentages go into these savings accounts?”
 Along with that, you may be thinking: If you have all these different accounts and you’re saving to each one of them, how is there anything left to live on?

 The answer is by starting small.
 There is a systematic flow to all of this.
 The flow is like this: